Looking for ways to spruce up your outdoor living spaces for fall? Wait until you see these effortless fall outdoor decorating ideas.

 Since I enjoy decorating my outdoor planters for fall, I hold off planting them until nurseries get their autumn stock out for sale and I won’t need to care for them as I do in the summer.

-Because summer container garden care can be a lot of work with the summer heat!
+Because summer container garden care can be a lot of work with the heat!

 Outdoor Fall Decorating Ideas for the Deck

-And this year, I decorated the deck for fall.
+And I love how I used to decorate the deck for fall.

 Outdoor Planters and Fall Garden Flowers

-Because the season won’t last long here in my zone 6a garden before winter temperatures arrive, I spruced up some planters that were not looking good anymore with the best fall garden flowers such as garden mums, pansies, and millet and tucked in a few pumpkins.
+Because the season doesn’t last long here in my zone 6a garden before winter temperatures arrive, I spruced up some planters that were tired and not looking good anymore with the garden mums, pansies, and millet and tucked in a few pumpkins.

 I didn’t want to risk real pumpkins rotting on my farmhouse table, so I opted for faux everything here to keep it simple and looking good all season long without the fuss.